How to push to Git without running CI on GitLab CI, GitHub Actions, or Travis CI

 CSS variables are very different from preprocessor variables.
 While preprocessors use variables to compile a static piece of CSS, CSS custom properties are a reactive (i.e. live) part of the styles.
 Think of them like usual CSS properties that cascade, but have:

-• no inherent meaning: Defining a CSS variable will not change any styles in itself
+--color) - No inherent meaning: Defining a CSS variable will not change any styles in itself

-• a special functionality: CSS variables can be used within the values of other properties, including CSS variables...
+- A special functionality: CSS variables can be used within the values of other properties, including CSS variables...

 Controlling issue grouping in Sentry